-Definition Total number of environmental and occupational safety prosecutions and fines resulting from an EHS incident, permit breach or legal non-compliance Total number of environmental and occupational safety prosecutions and fines resulting from an EHS incident, permit breach or legal non-compliance Γ Scope Total number of environmental and occupational safety prosecutions and fines recorded in the reporting year Γ Units Number of prosecutions and fines

-Method All are reported in line with the Global Reckitt Procedure for Internal Reporting of Environment, Health & Safety and Human Rights incidents and, where appropriate, the material spilled, the volume and any other relevant information.
+Definition Total number of environmental and occupational safety prosecutions and fines resulting from an EHS incident, permit breach or legal non-compliance Scope Total number of environmental and occupational safety prosecutions and fines recorded in the reporting year Units Number of prosecutions and fines Method All are reported in line with the Global Reckitt Procedure for Internal Reporting of Environment, Health & Safety and Human Rights incidents and, where appropriate, the material spilled, the volume and any other relevant information.
 For reporting purposes, we use a cost threshold equal to \$10,000 USD.
 Any value equal to, or below the threshold is not included.
-Source ce Data reported in line with Reckitt's Global environmental incident reporting standard and Health & Safety Policy
+Source Data reported in line with Reckitt's Global environmental incident reporting standard and Health & Safety Policy